beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     Omits additional packages and scripts which ensure the system clock is synchronized after installation.

+``no_disable_readahead``
+    By default Beaker disables readahead collection, because it is not generally useful in Beaker recipes and the harness interferes with normal data collection.
+If this variable is set, Beaker omits the snippet which disables readahead collection.

 ``packages=<package>:<package>``
     Colon-separated list of package names to be installed during provisioning.
     If this variable is set, it replaces any packages defined by default in the